igneus/calendarium-romanum/README.md

 temporale[Date.new(2017, 11, 25)] # => #<CalendariumRomanum::Celebration:0x0000000246fd78 @title="My Feast", @rank=#<CalendariumRomanum::Rank:0x000000019c27e0 @priority=2.8, ... >, @colour=#<CalendariumRomanum::Colour:0x000000019c31e0 @symbol=:white>>
 ```

+## Internationalization internals

+It was already mentioned earlier in this document that
+for internationalization of temporale feast names and
+other "built-in strings"
+`calendarium-romanum` relies upon the `i18n` gem.
+Some internal details may be worth a mention:

+On `require 'calendarium-romanum'`, paths of a few translation
+files bundled in the gem are added to `I18n.config.load_path`.
+While otherwise we avoid poluting or modifying the environment
+outside the gem's own scope, in this case we exceptionally
+modify global configuration in order to make the internationalization
+easily and conveniently work.
+If your application requires `calendarium-romanum` to handle
+languages not bundled in the gem, or if you don't like the default
+translations, just prepare a [translation file](/config/locales),
+put it anywhere in your project's tree
+and add it's path to `I18n.config.load_path`.
+If, on the other hand, even the officially supported languages
+don't work for you, check if paths to the gem's translation files
+are present in `I18n.config.load_path` and possibly search your
+application (and it's other dependencies) for code which kicked
+them out.

 ## Executable

 This gem provides an executable, `calendariumrom`.